 There is a short hospital stay of 1, 2, and up to 5 days in some cases.
 This time is taken particularly when the procedure was difficult to ensure proper recovery.
 However, most patients do not have significant swelling or pain and will be discharged very soon.

 You will need to go back to the hospital to take out the urinary catheter.
 It is usually removed after 2 or 3 weeks.
 Before taking out the catheter, your doctor will perform a particular test known as voiding cystourethrogram.
-In this exam, your bladder will be filled with contrast, and you will be asked to void.
+In this exam, they will fill your bladder with contrast, and they will ask you to void.
 A post-void X-ray is taken, and it will reveal how the urethra is healing.
 If your urethra is completely healed, the catheter will be taken out.

 When can I resume day-to-day activities?

 Several aspects can change after surgery, even if you underwent an outpatient procedure.
 Here’s the breakdown of what to expect after urethroplasty in different day-to-day activities: